-Table 5.2-5.
-Summary of Alternative 2 impacts Area Project Activities Project Specific Impacts Onshore Construction Alternative 2 would result in minimal impacts to topography by changing the landscape at Apra Harbor.
+Table 3.2-3.
+Summary of Arter native 2 Impacts Area Project Activities Project Specific Impacts Onshore Construction Alternative 2 would result in minimal impacts to topography by changing the landscape at Apra Harbor.
 Soil disturbances and loss of vegetation could cause increased rates of erosion and soil loss from physical disturbance at all proposed construction areas under Alternative 2.
 Minimal impacts would occur with the use of BMPs.
 Soil types impacted would not be agriculturally productive; thus, minimal impacts to soil resources would occur.
 Adherence to UFC 3-310-04 Seismic Design for Buildings would reduce risk of damage to structures from seismic hazards.
-Adherence to UFC 3-310-04 Seismic Design for Buildings during Operation • Adherence to UFC 5-310-04 Seismic Design for Buildings during construction would reduce risk of damage to structures and subsequent injuries from seismic hazards that could potentially impact operation.
+Operation Adherence to UFC 3-310-04 Seismic Design for Buildings during construction would reduce risk of damage to structures from seismic hazards that could potentially impact operation.
 Minimal impacts would occur due to geologic hazards.
-Offshore Construction • Alternative 2 would result in minimal impacts to geological resources.
-Operation • Alternative 2 would result in minimal impacts to geological resources.
+Offshore Construction Alternative 2 would result in minimal impacts to geological resources.
+Operation Alternative 2 would result in minimal impacts to geological resources.